Shavonte Zellous: Professional career

 On February 1, 2016, Zellous signed with the New York Liberty.
 Her WNBA averages include 39.5% in Field Goals, 80.3% in free throws, and 9.2 PPG.

 On April 11, 2019, Zellous signed with the Seattle Storm.

 On March 31, 2021, Zellous signed with the Washington Mystics, appearing in 28 games during the season.

 College career

 While in college, Zellous was a standout guard for the University of Pittsburgh women's basketball team from 2005 to 2009.
 While there, she helped lead her team to a WNIT "Final Four" in 2006 and three straight NCAA tournament appearances from 2007 to 2009, during which her team advanced to the "Sweet Sixteen" in 2008 and 2009.
 While at Pitt, she earned Third Team AP All-American honors in 2009 and was the Big East Conference Most Improved Player in 2007.
 Zellous finished her career at Pitt ranked third on the university's all-time scoring list with 2,253 points.
 Zellous also became the first player in Pitt history (men's or women's) and the ninth in Big East history (men's or women's) to score 600 points in three separate seasons.

+International career

+In 2015 prior to the 2016 Summer Olympics, Zellous announced she would be playing for the Croatia women's national basketball team.